 It’s not too late for you to take steps to minimize your 2018 business taxes!

-At the end of the year, many small business owners start looking for ways to lower their business taxes.
+At the end of the year, many small business owners start looking for ways to lower their business taxes using a TFSA calculator.
 Although the best tax plans are usually implemented year-round, it’s not too late for you to save in 2018 while you begin to plan for next year.

 Here are just a few of the many tax-saving strategies we recommend to our business clients at year-end: